alien4cloud/alien4cloud.github.io/documentation/3.4.0/user_guide/topology_editor_schedule.md

 - A runtime policy RMSScheduleWorkflowPolicy is defined in the embedded csar.
 - This policy features a schedule time window.
 Inside this time window, the workflow can be launched when its conditions are met.
 Conditions are expressed using a DSL that admin can enrich.
-- The workflow will be launched when the defined conditions are met.
+- The workflow will be launched when the time criteria and the conditions (if any) are both satisfied.
 - Conditions are initially defined by the administrator and can be modified by the user when preparing the deployment